ericlbarnes/codeigniter-simpletest/README.md

 The unit_test.php file should go in your CodeIgniter root.
 The same place as index.php

 You should open that file and alter your paths at the top.

 The tests directory can be moved any where you want but they are setup to be in the root as well.

 I have included a full download of simpletest and the only customization I have made is to the `simpletest/extensions/my_reporter.php`

+## NOTES:

+Inside the "tests" directory I include two example test files.
+The test_users_model.php will not run on its own and is supplied just as an example.

 # Screenshots